Turing Completeness and Sid Meier's Civilization

 Civ is a rather complex, turn-based game, and explaining it in detail might warrant its own post.
 For our purposes, it suffices to note that you are in charge of an empire/extrasolar colony.
 It is played on a map divided in hexagonal tiles ("hexes").
 You play against other players (usually the AI, in my case; I can't handle human interaction), and via diplomacy, economy, technology and culture, you win when meeting one of the multiple victory conditions.
 These conditions are slightly different on every game (domination victory means you hold all the other player's capitals, for example).
 We won't care much about them until our proof on decidability.

-On every turn, you carry out most if not all of the actions available to you (e.g., moving a unit depends on the number of available moves), and focus on the overall management of your empire.
+At every turn, you take most, if not all, of the actions available to you (e.g., moving a unit depends on the number of available moves), and focus on the overall management of your empire.
 The backbone of your empire are the cities, which are in charge of producing units, expanding your borders, and producing resources via citizens.
 This last part is kind of important: the citizens work the hexes and based on improvements you have built with a separate unit (the worker) the yields are altered.
 For example, a citizen could work a base plains hex, netting you \(+2\) food (say) every turn, but if you were to build an Academy on it, it will yield \(+2\) science as well.

 Civ is Turing Complete: Outline of the Proof(s)